Understanding x-height differences in web fonts

 }

-Explanation: Scales fallback metrics to match primary font x-height, eliminating swap-induced CLS.
+Scales the fallback font's metrics to match the primary font x-height, eliminating swap-induced CLS.

 Dynamic Line-Height Scaling